ibm-openbmc/dev/.github/ISSUE_TEMPLATE/ui-design-story-v1.md

 ---
-name: New Design Story Template
+name: UI Design Story Template (Old)
-about: This template is for historical purposes only.
+about: Do Not Use...This template is for historical purposes only.
 Use the v2 template.
 title: 'GUI : Design : (Add story title here)'
 labels: GUI, UI Design, Milestone Tgt
 assignees: ''